BizkitKing/antidote/README.md

 ```
 Message:
 ```
-After filling in all of these feilds, the message will be generated and printed in the terminal.
+After filling in all of these fields, the message will be generated and printed in the terminal.

 ---